venkatasg/academic-job-apps/README.md

-# My Academic job application materials &mdash; Fall 2023
+# My Fall 2023 Academic job application materials

 Here lie the documents I wrote and prepared for my academic job applications during Fall 2023.
 Are these good examples?
 We'll know by April 2024 if I get a job based on these &mdash; but everyone's tired advice to ```#network``` is hilariously true in academia.
 You'll get a job mostly based on who you know, who knows you, *how* they know you, and what you've done (your CV).